Higher genus Angel surfaces: E-conjugate orthodisks with partial symmetry

-is called an \emph{e-conjugate pair with partial symmetry} if, is a partially symmetric polygonal pair~$(Q_{1},Q_{2})$ introduced in Definition~\ref{definition:partially symmetric pair}. \end{definition} Given the partially symmetric polygonal pair $(Q_1,\,Q_2)$ of Definition \ref{definition:partially symmetric pair}, there are in general many pairs of e-conjugate orthodisks $(X_{G\eta},\,X_{G^{-1}\eta})$.
-Consider a collection of ``equivalence classes'' of such pairs that satisfy Definition \ref{defn:essentially conjugate pair with partial symmetry}; our goal is to locate within this parameter space a \emph{reflexive} pair.
+Given the partially symmetric polygonal pair $(Q_1,\,Q_2)$ of Definition \ref{definition:partially symmetric pair}, there are in general many pairs of e-conjugate orthodisks $(X_{G\eta},\,X_{G^{-1}\eta})$.
+Consider a collection of ``equivalence classes'' of such pairs that satisfy Definition \ref{defn:essentially_conjugate_pair_partial_symmetry}; our goal is to locate within this parameter space an \emph{e-reflexive} pair.